Monarch Watch Tagging Program

 If more monarchs are collected than can be tagged immediately, they can be stored in a paper triangle or glassine envelope (stamp envelope).
 To store for more than a few hours, i.e. overnight or up to 2 days, place the envelope in a plastic box or zip lock bag in a refrigerator.
 The cool temperature will slow their activity.
 Be sure to keep the butterflies out of the sun before refrigerating them.
 To keep the butterflies from drying out and dying, place a damp paper towel in the container.

-IDENTIFYING THE GENDER OF ADULT MONARCHS
+IDENTIFYING THE SEX OF ADULT MONARCHS

-Once you become familiar with monarch adults, determining the gender is relatively easy.
+Once you become familiar with monarch adults, determining the sex is relatively easy.
 Males have an enlarged pouch midway along a vein that is directly below the discal cell on the hindwing (see below).
 In species closely related to the monarch, this is a source of pheromones used in courtship.
 The pouches do not appear to be functional in the monarch.
 Females lack these pouches and appear to have thicker veins than males - this is actually only a difference in pigmentation.
 Upon close examination, males and females also differ significantly in the anatomy at the tip of their abdomen.

 REARED OR WILD MONARCHS?

 On our tagging datasheet we ask whether the tagged monarch was Reared or Wild.
 For tagging data purposes, adult monarchs reared from the egg, larva, or pupa stage should be considered REARED (R) and monarchs captured as adult butterflies should be reported as WILD (W).
-You may also be interested in the "Tagging wild and reared monarchs: Best practices" article posted 9 July 2019 via the Monarch Watch Blog.
+You may also be interested in the "Tagging wild and reared monarchs: Best practices" article posted via the Monarch Watch Blog.

 URQUHART DATA